tass23/UO_TE_v2.2/README.md

 Follow these instructions to install UO-The Expanse:

 #### Windows
-Just run `RecompileCore.bat` and follow the prompts.
+First, extract the free shard Client files into C:\UO_TE, and then just run `RecompileCore.bat` and follow the prompts.
 This script will compile both the server binary and Ultima binary for you and launch the server at end.
 After this you can run the server by executing `server.exe`.
+NOTE: If you change the file path for the free shard client file, please edit Scripts->Misc->DataPath.cs and enter the custom path, THEN run 'RecompileCore.bat'.
+Otherwise the free shard has no client files to load from and compiling it will cause it to crash.

 #### OSX
 No solutions exist.